 - Counsel to various investment banks acting as financial advisors in M&A transactions.

-Dennis O. Garris is partner-in-charge of the firm’s Washington, D.C. office and is the former co-head of the firm’s securities, mergers and acquisitions practices.
-His practice focuses on securities and complex Securities and Exchange Commission (SEC) regulatory and disclosure matters and mergers and acquisitions.
-Dennis is a nationally known expert on SEC regulatory matters, including the proxy rules, tender offer rules, going-private rules and beneficial ownership reporting rules.
+Dennis O. Garris is partner-in-charge of the firm’s Washington, D.C. office and is the former co-head of the firm’s securities, mergers & acquisitions practices.
+He focuses his practice on securities and complex Securities and Exchange Commission (SEC) regulatory and disclosure matters and mergers & acquisitions.
+Dennis is a nationally known expert on SEC regulatory matters, including the proxy rules, tender offer rules, going-private rules, and beneficial ownership reporting rules.
 From October 1997 until early 2003, he served as chief of the Office of Mergers and Acquisitions, in the Division of Corporation Finance at the SEC.
 He began his career at the SEC in 1992.

 - District of Columbia